rlazoti/rlazoti.github.com/_posts/2013-02-23-why-and-how-i-migrated-from-wordpress-to-jekyll.md

 ##Hosting on Github Pages
 Well, hosting static content in <a href="http://pages.github.com" target="_blank">Github Pages</a> is a piece of cake and it's completely free.
-I just had to create a new repository there and send (git push) my files to it.
+I just had to create a <a href="https://github.com/rlazoti/rlazoti.github.com" target="_blank">new repository</a> there and send (git push) my files to it.
 It's super easy! :)

 I've used the pages below to understand how to use Jekyll with Github Pages and how to set up my own domain.